 This becomes your new normal.
 You get used to it, but that doesn’t make it any less horrible.
 You just learn to live with it and make the most of what you have.

-If you loved this post about not being ‘normal’ when you have a chronic illness (and I’m SURE you did, considering you’re reading this), you NEED to check out the full eBook of 10 Things You Need to Know About Living with Chronic Illness!
+If you loved this sneak peek of the chapter You’re Not ‘Normal’ (and I’m SURE you did, considering you’re reading this), you NEED to check out the full eBook of 10 Things You Need to Know About Living with Chronic Illness!